raddva/mndy-cafe-pos/README.md

-# 🧾 POS App — Point of Sales System
+# 🧾 Mndy Cafe — Point of Sales System

 A modern, responsive Point of Sales (POS) application built with **Next.js**, **Supabase**, **Tailwind CSS**, and [**Midtrans**](https://midtrans.com) (currently in **sandbox mode**).
 Designed for small to medium businesses to manage products, sales, and inventory in real-time with a sleek UI, integrated payment processing, and live data updates powered by **Supabase Realtime**.